 When I need a just a few boards cut to the same length, instead of setting up a stop, I use the first board as a template.
 Just set it on top of the next piece, line up the ends, slide the template piece against the blade and cut. – Brad Holden

 Scrap Bin on a Roll

 Here’s a low-rolling wood scrap bin that’ll capture all the cutoffs while you work on your next project.
-Bolt swivel casters to the base of a storage bin ($6 at discount stores) and it’ll scoot right where you need it.
+Bolt swivel casters to the base of a storage bin and it’ll scoot right where you need it.
 Sure, you can take extra time to beef up the casters-to-bin connection by bolting plywood on before attaching the casters, but it’s easier to bolt them right through the thicker, reinforced area of the bin’s bottom.
 Thanks to Zachary Lesko for this handy idea!

 Mark Once, Cut 10 Times

 If I’m cutting a bunch of boards to roughly the same length, I mark them all at the same time.
 With every mark, I add 1/8 in. to allow for the blade thickness.
 For example, if I’m cutting 12 in. boards, the first mark is at 12 in.
 The second is 12-1/8, the next one is 12-1/4, then 12-3/8 and so on.
 I don’t use this trick for precision, but is a great way to save some time on the job site. – Travis Larson